aaronbloomfield/ccc/hws/arbitrage/index.md

 Note: there are other reasonable ways to determine "profit".
 In particular, if one believes that the price of the currency will grow, then the total amount of that currency (not the total USD value) would be another metric.
 For our purposes, we will just use the USD value of the holdings.

+This formula also accounts for the DEX fees (the amount after is lower as a result of those).

+Although the price of our (fake) ether will vary, you don't know if it will go up or down -- thus, the value for *ethPrice* should be the same on each side of the equation above.

 We are going to call this a *single trade*.
 This is when you make one transaction at a single DEX to increase your holdings.

 <!--